Ristar-art/AMSite-packages/src/services/booking-&-ecormerce.md

 ---
-title: Quick & Easy
+title: Custorm-made
 description: We offer a range of services to help you achieve your goals
-slug: three-pages
+slug: booking-&-ecormerce
-services: Three page
+services: Booking & Ecormerce
-thumb: ../images/thumb/Threepage.jpeg
+thumb: ../images/thumb/eCormerce.jpeg
 ---

 title: Web Development